Metabolic syndrome is defined as the presence of three or more of the following health conditions:

 There is also an association between metabolic syndrome and non-alcoholic fatty liver disease (NAFLD), as patients with NAFLD tend to also have one or more features of metabolic syndrome.
 Because of similar lifestyles and genetics, those with a family history of NAFLD may be at higher risk for developing the disease.

 Metabolic Fitness Program at Michigan Medicine

 The University of Michigan Metabolic Fitness Program is focused on helping you reverse your metabolic syndrome through support for these lifestyle changes.
 Our program combines exercise, nutrition, stress management and strategies for behavior change in a supportive group atmosphere.
-The program requires physician referral and includes 12-and 24-week options.
+The program requires physician referral.
 Visit the Frequently Asked Questions: Metabolic Fitness Program page to learn more.